mongoid/mongoid-scroll/README.md

 Check out [artsy.net](http://artsy.net) homepage.
 Scroll down.

-There's also a code sample in [examples](examples).
-Run `bundle exec ruby examples/scroll_feed.rb`.
+There're also two code samples for Mongoid and Moped in [examples](examples).
+Run `bundle exec ruby examples/mongoid_scroll_feed.rb`.

 The Problem
 -----------

 Traditional pagination does not work when data changes between paginated requests, which makes it unsuitable for infinite scroll behaviors.

-* If a record is inserted before the current page limit, the collection will shift to the right, and the returned result will include a duplicate from a previous page.
+* If a record is inserted before the current page limit, items will shift right, and the next page will include a duplicate.
-* If a record is removed before the current page limit, the collection will shift to the left, and the returned result will be missing a record.
+* If a record is removed before the current page limit, items will shift left, and the next page will be missing a record.

 The solution implemented by the `scroll` extension paginates data using a cursor, giving you the ability to restart pagination where you left it off.
 This is a non-trivial problem when combined with sorting over non-unique record fields, such as timestamps.

 Installation
 ------------

-Add the gem to Gemfile and run `bundle install`.
+Add the gem to your Gemfile and run `bundle install`.

 ```ruby
 gem 'mongoid-scroll'